 The first city I visited was Zuwara.
 This is a port city in north-western Libya, which is the main entry point between Tunisia and North Libya.
 Because it is both a port and border city, is has been important for the local smuggling networks.
 The port of the city has been regarded as one of the most significant departure points of migrants heading to Europe (Porsia 2014).
 The city is populated by around 33000 inhabitants, mostly Amazigh/Berbers.
 During the Qadhafi era, the inhabitants were strongly opposed to the regime.
 As Baldinetti (2018) shows, Qadhafi had a policy of Arabisation which was strongly discriminatory towards the Berber minority in Libya, who may account for 10 percent of the population:

 “The list of discriminatory measures is long: place names were systematically Arabised, books in Berber and about Berbers were burned, Berbers were not mentioned in textbooks and not represented in the media.
 In the public administration employees from the Berber areas were moved from their native areas to others.
-Thus, the Berber component was effaced and the Libyan linguistic panorama was represented having an exclusively Arab identity” (Baldinetti 2018, 424).
+Thus, the Berber component was effaced, and the Libyan linguistic panorama was represented having an exclusively Arab identity” (Baldinetti 2018, p.
+424).

 When visiting Zuwara, the locals I spoke to confirmed this, and explained that they had been very critical to Qadhafi because of his discriminatory policies.
 They took an active part in the revolution against Qadhafi.
 After the revolution, they asked for the right to express their cultural heritage (Lane 2011).
 The city has been ruled by a local revolutionary brigade which came into being during the revolution.